joonhyublee/mock-chain/README.md

   // chained function call on db should have been made only once expect(db._calls.length).toEqual(1);

-  // db chained call should been made with the following correct arguments
+  // a chained call on db should have been made with the following correct arguments expect(db._calls[0]).toEqual(
-  // a mock_call will produce a JSON that simulates a one-off chained call expect(db._calls[0]).toEqual(
-    mock_call(db => db
+    // a mock_call will produce a JSON that simulates a one-off chained call mock_call(db => db
       .collection('users')
       .updateOne({ username: 'joon' }, { $set: { food: 'a delicious sandwich' } })
     )
   );

-  // this test will *fail*, since a yellow banana != a delecions sandwich expect(db._calls[0]).toEqual(
+  // this test will *fail*, since a yellow banana isn't a delecions sandwich expect(db._calls[0]).toEqual(
     mock_call(db => db
       .collection('users')